A cut finite element method for a Stokes interface problem: Numerical examples

-In Fig.~\ref{fig:solanderrordiffvisc} we show the approximation of the pressure using the new finite element method and the convergence of the error in the pressure and the velocity.
-We have as expected first order convergence for the velocity in the $H^1(\Omega_1\cup \Omega_2)$ norm and a bit better than first order convergence for the pressure in the $L^2(\Omega_1\cup \Omega_2)$ norm.
+{In Fig.~\ref{fig:soldiffvisc} we show the approximation of the discontinuous pressure and the weakly discontinuous velocity component $u^x$ using the proposed finite element method.
+The error in the velocity measured in the $H^1$ norm and the error in the pressure measured in the $L^2$ norm are shown for different mesh sizes in Fig.~\ref{fig:errordiffvisc}.
+We have as expected first order convergence for the velocity in the $H^1(\Omega_1\cup \Omega_2)$ norm.
+For the pressure we observe better than first order convergence in the $L^2(\Omega_1\cup \Omega_2)$ norm.}